the-turing-way/the-turing-way/open_science.md

 - Making your work openly available for re-use makes it much more likely others will incorporate it into their own research, which leads to increased citations.
 - When you write closed source software, the only developers that can potentially detect, diagnose, triage, and resolve software bugs are those that have a copy of the code.
 If your project is open the number of potentially contributing developers and thus the potential knowledge pool is orders of magnitude larger.
 - Feedback.
 Making your work open enables you to get feedback and improve your project in way you may never have thought of alone.
 - Accountability.
 There is an argument that any software developed using government money should be open source by default- if the public has paid for its development they have a right to make use of it.
-If your work is government funded making it open is a step you can take towards making government openness and  accountability.
+If your work is government funded making it open is a step you can take towards government openness and  accountability.

-#### How contributing to open source projects benefits you
+#### Contributing to other's open source projects

 - It’s empowering to be able to make changes, even small ones.
 You don’t have to become a lifelong contributor to enjoy participating in open source.
 Have you ever seen a typo on a website, and wished someone would fix it?
 On an open source project, you can do just that.
 Open source helps people feel agency over their lives and how they experience the world, and that in itself is gratifying.
 - It's fun.
-Open source provides an endless set of ever-changing set of Rubix cubes for you to solve on weekends.
+Open source provides an endless, ever-changing set of Rubix cubes for you to solve on weekends.
 Just like puzzles, both crossword and jigsaw, open source provides bite-sized intellectual escapes.

 ### How open source software benefits science

 Open source projects primarily benefit science by allowing researchers to take advantage of each other's work.
 This enables researchers to apply their efforts to  high-value work.
 It is sometimes said that "all the easy problems have already been solved".
 Blogging, content management, and operating systems are all problems with established (and mainstream) open source solutions, to name a few.
 While developers could spend their time reinventing wheels that the open source community have already perfected, it's far preferable to use the worlds best wheel, especially when that wheel comes at no cost to you.
 This frees researchers up to work on yet-unsolved challenges.
 This reduces duplication of effort and allows researchers to focus on the work they're actually interested in.

 Working openly also allows any number of researchers to collaborate on projects that could not possibly be developed by single researchers/research groups.
-Examples include linux operating systems, python packages such as scipy and numpy, and Google's machine learning library TensorFlow.
+Examples include linux operating systems, python packages such as scipy and numpy, and the machine learning library TensorFlow.

 ### How to run your own open source project

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level all you need to do is but your code online somewhere that is likely to last a long time.
 You can make your code citeable by assigning it a DOI (as discussed in the section on [making data citeable](#citing_data)).
 This helps ensure that you get proper credit if people use or build upon your work.

 A popular place to make your code available is GitHub (see the chapter on version control).
 You must include a license file stating that anyone has permission to use, copy and modify your work.
 Without this no one can legaly use your work and so it isn't open source.
 [This](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best license for your project.
-There are also a few other files you should include:
+There are also a few other files you should include with your code:

 #### Readme